Rustic Chicken Piccata Meatballs

-A new twist on the traditional chicken piccata!
-These chicken piccata meatballs are made with ground chicken and nuzzled in a rich lemon butter sauce.
-Serve it over pasta, quinoa or with crusty bread on the side.
+A new twist on the classic chicken piccata!
+These Chicken Piccata Meatballs are made with ground chicken and simmer in a delicious lemon butter sauce.
+Serve this dish over pasta, quinoa, or with crusty bread on the side.

 Warm and comforting like a hearty winter meal should be.

-And these are extra special because I can serve them over egg noodles for when I want a real weekend treat or with a side salad for days when I’m watching the carbs.
-And wasn’t there something called a ‘zoodle’ not too long ago?
-Are they out?
-Because that was quick.
-I mean, just 5 minutes ago errbody was getting a spiralizer and then all of a sudden the internet decided they didn’t make the cut this year.
+And these are extra special because I can serve them over egg noodles for when I want a real weekend treat or with a side salad for days when I’m watching the carbohydrates.

-And basically what I’m trying to get at is that chicken piccata meatballs are the new way to eat chicken piccata.
+And basically, what I’m trying to get at is that chicken piccata meatballs are the new way to eat chicken piccata.
 Listen, I don’t know about you, but I’ve always hated dredging chicken cutlets in flour.
-1.) because who has the time to make cutlets and 2.) because I hate dredging things in flour.
-So if you fall into one or both of those categories, as I do, my friend, these chicken piccata meatballs are for you.
+One, because who has the time to make cutlets and two, because I hate dredging things in flour.
+Yes, the prep time might be a bit longer on this recipe, but they’re also 1000% more delicious.

 Seared tender meatballs in golden sunshine sauce.